Boeing Logo

 Boeing Logo 1997-present

-The latest Boeing logo results from a creative effort by Rick Eiber to enhance the company’s identity following its merger with McDonnell Douglas Corporation in 1997.
+The latest Boeing logo results from a creative effort by Rick Eiber to enhance the company’s identity following its 1997 merger with McDonnell Douglas Corporation.
 Studio owner Rick Eiber Design was renowned for his creative personality and collaborated with influential firms such as Providence Health System and Microsoft.
 Moreover, he always worked on graphic design by hand, without using computers.

 Rick Eiber has combined the classic Boeing wordmark with the McDonnell Douglas symbol, placing the lettering on the right side.
 The new element consists of three geometric shapes.
-In the center is a black ring, crossed diagonally in an arc that looks like an inverted Nike swoosh.
-In the lower right corner is an elongated triangle of uneven shape.
+In the center is a black ring, crossed diagonally in an arc resembling an inverted Nike swoosh.
+In the lower-right corner is an elongated, unevenly shaped triangle.

 Font and Colors